tektoncd/community/teps/0004-tekton-integrations-annotations-statuses.md

 SIG to get the process for these resources started right away.
 -->

-I suspect that this may be another component type to include in the catalog long term, but for now this can be built in experimental.
+This might make sense as another component type to include in the catalog long term, but for now this can be built in experimental.
 (In fact there is already a project there that helped inspired this proposal - https://github.com/tektoncd/experimental/tree/master/commit-status-tracker).